aosabook/500lines/spreadsheet/README.md

 Source code (`main.js` and `worker.js`) are written in ECMAScript 6 (aka _ES.next_, aka _Harmony_), specifically the subset marked with [TC39 Consensus](https://developer.mozilla.org/en-US/docs/Web/JavaScript/ECMAScript_6_support_in_Mozilla) as of February 2014.

-For backward compatibility with existing browsers, we use [Traceur](https://github.com/google/traceur-compiler) to compile source files into the `dist/` directory.
+For backward compatibility with ECMAScript 5 browsers, we use [Traceur](https://github.com/google/traceur-compiler) to compile source files into the `es5/` directory.

-To build from source, first install [NodeJS](http://www.nodejs.org/) 0.10 or later, and run these commands (only tested on Linux/OSX at the moment):
+To build from source, first install [NodeJS](http://www.nodejs.org/) 0.10 or later, and run `make` (only tested on Linux/OSX at the moment).

-    sudo npm install -g traceur
-    make dist